-- 143. Vision 1 of the Core Strategy confirms development will be focussed in the towns and key service centres.
+- 142. Vision 1 of the Core Strategy confirms development will be focussed in the towns and key service centres.
 Vision 5 (and policy CS1) confirms Lakenheath as a key service centre.
 Spatial Objective H1 seeks to provide sufficient homes in the most sustainable locations to meet the needs of communities.
-Policy CS10 confirms the Towns and Key Service Centres will be the focus of new development (providing service to surrounding rural areas). - 144.
-The relevant surviving elements of Core Strategy policy CS7 confirms development will be phased to ensure appropriate infrastructure is provided.
-Policy CS13 confirms the release of land for development will be dependent on there being sufficient capacity in the existing local infrastructure to meet the additional requirements from development. - 145.
+Policy CS10 confirms the Towns and Key Service Centres will be the focus of new development (providing service to surrounding rural areas). - 143.
+Core Strategy Policy CS13 confirms the release of land for development will be dependent on there being sufficient capacity in the existing local infrastructure to meet the additional requirements from development. - 144.
 Policy CS1 states (in Lakenheath) commercial uses such as shops or offices will be expected to be allocated within any major residential development near the High Street and that sites for 70 new dwellings will be allocated within the existing development boundary.
-A further part of the policy which confirmed greenfield urban extension sites would be allocated for at least 600 dwellings was quashed by the High Court decision and carries no weight in determining this planning application. - 146.
-Core Strategy policy CS6 states that economic and tourism growth at Lakenheath will be in broad alignment with the scale of housing development to discourage commuting and achieve a homes / jobs balance. - 147.
-Policy DM1 of the Joint Development Management Policies Document reaffirms the tests set out at paragraph 11 of the NPPF (which do not apply to these particular proposals).
-Policies DM5 and DM27 set out criteria against which development (DM5) and infill housing (DM27) proposals in the countryside (outside defined settlement boundaries) will be considered.
+A further part of the policy which confirmed greenfield urban extension sites would be allocated for at least 600 dwellings was quashed by the High Court decision and carries no weight in determining this planning application. - 145.
+Core Strategy policy CS6 states that economic and tourism growth at Lakenheath will be in broad alignment with the scale of housing development to discourage commuting and achieve a homes/jobs balance. - 146.
+The application site at Station Road is allocated for housing development and provision of a new primary school as part of the adopted Site Allocations Development Plan (SALP) document.
+Policy SA8(b) confirms the allocated site will deliver a mixed use development to include 375 dwellings and a primary school.
+The policy also requires the following matters to be addressed/satisfied: